Venue: HMS Phoebe, BCP Civic Centre, Bournemouth BH2 6DY. View directions

 |

 Public Issues To receive any public questions, statements or petitions submitted in accordance with the Constitution.
 Further information on the requirements for submitting these is available to view at the following link:- https://democracy.bcpcouncil.gov.uk/ieListMeetings.aspx?CommitteeID=151&Info=1&bcr=1 The deadline for the submission of public questions is mid-day Thursday 19 February 3 clear working days before the meeting.
 The deadline for the submission of a statement is midday Tuesday 24 February the working day before the meeting.
-The deadline for the submission of a petition is Tuesday 10 February 10 working days before the meeting. |
+The deadline for the submission of a petition is Tuesday 10 February 10 working days before the meeting.
+Minutes: There were no public issues |

 |